 There are several basic factors which must be considered in constructing or purchasing a digester installation.
 These are: (1) Climate; (2) Single or multiple family installations; (3) Amount of wastes available; (4) Gas production; (5) Number and size of digesters; (6) Location of digesters; (7) Gas requirements and storage; (8) Materials and costs.

 Small digester plants can be used most effectively in temperature climates where freezing temperatures are infrequent and of short duration.
 Decomposition and gas production are most rapid at about 35 degrees Celsius.
-(95 degrees Fahrenheit) but are satisfactory at temperatures above 15 to 20 degrees Celsius.
-(59 to 68 degrees Fahrenheit).
+(95 degrees) but are satisfactory at temperatures above 15 to 20 degrees Celsius.
+(59 to 68 degrees).
 Gas production practically ceases at temperatures below 10 degrees Celsius.
-(50 degrees Fahrenheit).
+(50 degrees).
 The digester can be used satisfactorily in cold climates, provided the tank is properly insulated and/or heated.
 The additional heat required can be provided by burning some of the gas produced, by stacking manure and straw around the tank or by placing the tank above the ground so that it is exposed to the sun.
 When digester gas or an aerobic compost stack is used for heating the tanks, sufficient quantities of organic materials must be available to provide the additional heat as well as enough gas for other purposes.

 Single or Multiple Family Installations